Quick Details

 Visit the Cathedral of Braga (ticket is included).
 According to tradition, the Braga diocese was established in the third century, but history only confirms 900 years.

 Leaving the cathedral, go to see Igreja da Misericórdia.
-Then, stop by the Garden of Saint Barbara (Jardins de Santa Bárbara), Avenida Central, Arcada, Avenida da Liberdade, and Braga Farmers’ Markets (It is open from Tuesday to Saturday).
+Then, stop by the Garden of Saint Barbara (Jardins de Santa Bárbara), Avenida Central, Arcada, and Avenida da Liberdade.

 Finally, the private transfer to the marvelous Sanctuary of Bom Jesus.
 Local magnificent, combining the work of Nature and Man.
 The Bom Jesus do Monte Shrine is located on top of Mount Espinho, surrounded by a splendid forest.
 It was declared a World Heritage by UNESCO on July 07th, 2019.